What we do

-The ICO’s development is guided by the support and industry knowledge of the charity’s trustees, currently seven strong.
+The ICO’s development is guided by the support and industry knowledge of the charity’s trustees, currently eight strong.
 Under the leadership of Dorothy Wilson as Chair, the board and management team work closely to set and monitor the strategic direction of the organisation.

 The ICO board of directors and trustees

 - Dorothy Wilson (Chair); Independent Consultant, Coach & Producer